webdriverio-community/wdio-vscode-service/README.md

     capabilities: [{
         browserName: 'vscode',
-        browserVersion: '1.86.0', // "insiders" or "stable" for latest VSCode version 'wdio:vscodeOptions': {
+        browserVersion: '1.86.0', // "insiders" or "stable" for latest VSCode version 'wdio:enforceWebDriverClassic': true, // this is important for using WebdriverIO v9!
+        'wdio:vscodeOptions': {
             extensionPath: __dirname,
             userSettings: {